Wednesday 28-November-2018 // 6:00 – 9:00 PM

 Meeting Location: Michener Auditorium at UHN, 222 St. Patrick Street, Toronto

-This month we welcome Nick Johnson with a talk on memory forensics and René Hamel discussing cybercrime investigations at the Michener Auditorium at UHN.
+This month we welcome Nick Johnston with a talk on memory forensics and René Hamel discussing cybercrime investigations at the Michener Auditorium at UHN.

 As always, TASK is free, registration is not required to attend, and we invite you to bring your friends and colleagues.